MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-manage-users-groups-assignment.md

 ---
 # How to assign users and groups to traffic forwarding profiles

-Assign specific users and groups to a traffic forwarding profile.
+With the Global Secure Access traffic forwarding features, you can assign specific users and groups to a traffic forwarding profile.
 User or group assignment limits the scope of the traffic forwarding profile so you have a mechanism to roll out the profile safely and at a controlled pace.

+This article describes how to assign specific users and groups to a traffic forwarding profile.

 ## Prerequisites

 To assign a traffic forwarding profile to specific users and groups, you must have:

-- A [**Global Secure Access Administrator**](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) role in Microsoft Entra ID to view the traffic forwarding profile.
+- A [Global Secure Access Administrator](/azure/active-directory/roles/permissions-reference#global-secure-access-administrator) role in Microsoft Entra ID to view the traffic forwarding profile.
-- An [**Application Administrator**](../identity/role-based-access-control/permissions-reference.md#application-administrator) role to assign the traffic profile to the selected users and groups.
+- An [Application Administrator](../identity/role-based-access-control/permissions-reference.md#application-administrator) role to assign the traffic profile to the selected users and groups.
 - The preview requires a Microsoft Entra ID P1 license.
 If needed, you can [purchase licenses or get trial licenses](https://aka.ms/azureadlicense).
 - The minimum required Global Secure Access client version is 1.7.376.0.
 Clients below this version won't receive the traffic forwarding profile when assigned to the user.